What to do in Vienna if you have only one day?

 - The Austrian Crown Jewels are kept here in the Treasury

-I personally haven’t been inside and I just suggest walking around the old buildings and courtyards while taking some pictures from outside (a 30-minute look-around should do) and then head over to Stephansplatz.
+You probably won’t have time to visit any museum inside the Hofburg, so I just suggest you walk around the old buildings and courtyards while taking some pictures from outside (a 30-minute look-around should do) and then head over to Stephansplatz.